WHY we need you in Fiji

 Welcome to Fiji!
 The culture week includes language lessons, traditional culture introductions (incl Cava ceremony), visits to various sites and interesting attractions.
 It’s designed to give a thorough overview and to help you integrate into the local way of life while getting to know your fellow volunteers.
 You will also be taught the local norms and lanuagage, which can greatly help you when communicating with locals on your project.
-Please see full schedule in dropdown section below.

 - Learn about the local culture and language